He plays his song to the scenery. Towards the end, a woman

 Woman: Meaning?

-Man: The deck was stacked so high against them from the beginning that they stood no chance.
+Man: The deck was stacked so high against them from

 Woman: In other words, I’m a bitch.